lmu-cmsi1010-fall2021/pygame-demos/README.md

 These four are all independent alternatives to creating game-like programs in Python.
 If you prefer to stay with something you have used before and don’t mind not having music or sound, staying with _graphics.py_ will suffice.
 If you want to learn just enough additional code to handle images, you can use Pillow.
 However if you want all of the above _plus_ music/sound, and are willing to learn some new library code, PyGame would be the way to go.

+## Set Yourself Up for Experimentation
+If you want to modify and push your modifications to GitHub, you will need to _fork_ this repository.
+This will create your own personal copy which you can then clone as usual.
+Click on _Fork_ button near the top-right of https://github.com/lmu-cmsi1010-fall2021/python-game-demos in order to create a forked copy for yourself.

 ## Tkinter Demos
 If you have been able to run the _graphics.py_ exercises from the problem sets, then you will be able to run the Tkinter demos without further setup: